The ‘T’ Word

 We have always been a little precious about referring to Scalp Micropigmentation as a hair tattoo.

 This has a lot to do with the origins of the process.
 When SMP began to become more commercially available, 9-10 years ago, tattoos were still considered quite edgy.
-The pioneers of SMP, which include Paul Clark & Simon Lane, always thought that Scalp Pigmentation could reach a wider audience and a slight distance was needed from the ‘t-word’.
+The pioneers of SMP, which includes Simon Lane, always thought that Scalp Pigmentation could reach a wider audience and a slight distance was needed from the ‘t-word’.

 Since that time, of course, tattoos have become far more mainstream and socially acceptable.
-No longer are they the preserve of prisoners, sailors and criminals, lots of people (including me) have them.
-Indeed, it’s estimated that It’s estimated that about one in five of the UK population is tattooed and this figure rises to one in three for young adults.
+No longer are they the preserve of prisoners, sailors and criminals, lots of people have them.
+Indeed, it’s estimated about one in five of the UK population is tattooed and this figure rises to one in three for young adults.

 Another potential reason for people to distinguish between Scalp Micropigmentation and tattoos is the process itself.
-Although, strictly speaking, both are a means of delivering pigment to skin using a needle, they use different depths of penetration and needles, as you can see from the images to the right of this piece.
+Although, strictly speaking, both are a means of delivering pigment to skin using a needle, they use different depths of penetration and needles, as you can see from the images included in this piece.

 The needles we use are very fine, tapering to a single point, depositing a micro-dot into the scalp.
 Tattoo needles vary in size and ferocity depending on the type of art you’re creating.
 A different needle may be used for lining than block colours and artists have favourite needle configurations.
 In scalp the preference is generally only between 3 point and 1 point, the latter most generally used for hairlines and fine detail.